 Clean Air Minnesota is a diverse coalition of air quality leaders convened by Environmental Initiative who are working voluntarily and proactively to reduce air pollution.

-The overarching goal of Clean Air Minnesota is to reduce man-made sources of fine particulate matter (soot) and ground level ozone (smog) by 10%.
+The overarching goal of Clean Air Minnesota is to reduce man-made sources of fine particulate matter (soot) and ground-level ozone (smog) by 10 percent.

 To meet this goal, Clean Air Minnesota partners are working to:

-- Develop, fund, and implement projects to improve air quality.
+- Develop, fund and implement projects to improve air quality and

 - Track emissions reductions achieved and share outcomes with the wider community on a regular basis.